No Widgets found in the Sidebar

 10th Century — The Vikings: The Vikings’ early expeditions to North America are well documented and accepted as historical fact by most scholars.
 Around the year 1000 A.D., the Viking explorer Leif Erikson, son of Erik the Red, sailed to a place he called “Vinland,” in what is now the Canadian province of Newfoundland.
 Erikson and his crew didn’t stay long — only a few years — before returning to Greenland.
 Relations with native North Americans were described as hostile.

-Read Post How to decide where to travel in south america
+Read Post Is it safe to travel to south america zika virus

 This much had long been known from the Icelandic sagas.
 But until 1960, there was no proof of Erikson’s American sojourns.
 That year, Norwegian explorer Helge Ingstad and his wife, archaeologist Anne Stine Ingstad, unearthed an ancient Norse settlement.
 During the next seven years, the Ingstads and an international team of archaeologists exposed the foundations of eight separate buildings.
 In 1969, Congress designated Oct.
 9 as “Leif Erikson Day.”